 #3.
 This last portrait is one that had small overall adjustments made.
 For Chief the Sheltie we removed his leash and the dog tags while leaving the outline of his collar.
 The green color cast was removed from his chest and the overall color of the image was adjusted.
 A touch of warmth was added and the image was cropped in closer.

-Some images take only a few minutes to edit and others can take up to an hour for a single image.
-Most images take about 10-20 minute each.
-After you have purchased your favorite photographs our pet photographer will meticulously adjust all the little details to try and get your pet's portrait just right.
-Sometimes he will go back and forth on a single edit trying to tweak the overall color of the image, remove the leash perfectly, or remove stray pieces of hair or dirt from your dogs fur.
+Some images take only a few minutes to edit and others can take up to three hours for a single image.
+Most images take about 20-30 minutes each.
+After you have purchased your favorite photographs our photography editor will meticulously adjust all the little details to try and get your pet's portrait just right.
+Sometimes going back and forth on a single edit trying to tweak the overall color of the image, remove the leash perfectly, or remove stray pieces of hair or dirt from your dogs fur.
 It is a long process but so worth it when you see your final print.
 If there is anything you notice before you order just let John know and he will be able to tell you if it can be fixed.
 We guarantee you will love your images, and a lot of care goes into making them just right!